steveshore/DesignPatternsCsharp/03-Adapter/README.md

 # Adapter Pattern Challenge:

 This application asks what meal you would like to eat (breakfast, lunch or dinner).
-It then takes a in an int and returns the cooresponding enumeration value.
-This is great except their is another application implementing the ITarget inteface that expects the same information only as a string.
+It then takes accepts a number from the console and returns the cooresponding enumeration value.
+This is great, except there is another application implementing your ITarget interface that expects the same information only with a string return value.

 ## What you are supposed to do: